The High Meadows Fund Investments

 In 2016, High Meadows and the Castanea Foundation established the Taproot Capital Fund to support projects with patient, risk tolerant capital as a catalyst to stimulate innovative but under-capitalized projects that support the conservation and ecological stewardship of Vermont’s environment and working landscape and the vibrancy of its rural communities.
 Castanea has developed unique experience in mission investments to strengthen the working landscape.
 Our partnership enables our joint resources to increase that impact.

-In 2016, Taproot made investments in Farmers to You LLC, and High Mowing Organic Seed Company, Inc. In 2017 Taproot committed financing to the Intervale Conservation Nursery and a plan for a new pellet manufacturing plant in the Northeast Kingdom, but these loans have not yet been closed.
+In 2016, Taproot made investments in Farmers to You LLC, and High Mowing Organic Seed Company, Inc. In 2017 Taproot committed financing to the Intervale Conservation Nursery and a plan for a new pellet manufacturing plant in the Northeast Kingdom.

 VERMONT HOUSING AND CONSERVATION BOARD | 2014 - 2019 | $275,000 committed